 Other Ways to Give.

-You can give in the offering plate on Sunday mornings during all three services (8:30, 9:45 & 11:00 AM), special events or you can mail a gift to our office.
+You can give in the offering plate on Sunday mornings during the Traditional services (8:20 & 11:00 AM), offering boxes during the Contemporary Service (9:40), offering plates and boxes for special events, or you can mail a gift to our office.
 Please use the following address:

 Covenant UMC – Finance Department

 Online contributions can be made on a “One Time Gift” or “Recurring Gift” basis.

 To make a single, one-time contribution to Covenant, simply click on the button labeled “One Time Gift” and fill in the required information.
 Contributions can be made securely through Credit Card, Debit Card or via transfer of funds from your preferred Bank Account.
 None of your confidential card or account information will be stored or warehoused at Covenant.
 Your secure, encrypted online transaction is handled directly by the financial institutions represented.

 Option Two: “Recurring Gift”

 This option will enable you to set up an on-going contribution to Covenant on whatever basis you select.
 You elect the amount and frequency of the contribution and are able to change or alter your selection by simply logging back in to your established account on the Member Portal.

 To take advantage of the convenience of the Recurring Gift option, you will simply need to visit the Member Portal and establish your personal user and password, the go to the menu option”Giving” tab and follow the prompts..

 If you are not already a member at Covenant you will need to contact Jeremy Wilkerson at the Church Office (864) 244-3162 to enable him to identify you within the confidential database so that you can securely establish your account.